data-8/su24/staff.md

 ---

 # Staff
+Say hello to your amazing and talented Summer Data 8 course staff!
+We’re all current or recent Berkeley undergraduates, so feel free to reach out with any questions about life as a Data Scientists, the Data Science major, or anything else Cal related!

-Hover over staff icons to see a different side of our team!
+Hover over some of our staff icons to get a different side of our personalities!
+We hope to make you Data 8 experience as enjoyable as possible.

 <!--
 <p style="font-size:30px">Note: This page is under construction.</p>